 To prevent injuries to its personnel and students, and to prevent damage to property and equipment, Montana Tech shall provide training to employees and students, as appropriate, and shall require compliance with safety regulations and procedures.
 In turn, each person is ultimately responsible for personal safety, and shall follow safety and health policies and procedures, exercise caution in the performance of duties, use normal safe working practices, observe and obey safety postings and rules, use and maintain personal protective equipment when needed and approved, and promptly report all accidents to the appropriate authorities.

-Copies of the campus Safety Policy are available from the Director of Environmental Safety and Health (4463) or at http://www.mtech.edu/env_health_safety/safety_programs.htm.
+Copies of the campus Safety Policy are available from the Director of Environmental Safety and Health (406)-496-4463 or here.